kiperburak/findsum/README.md

-# Finding sum of array list using recursive function by
+# Finding sum of an array list using recursive function by
 # Burak Kiper